ai-spatial/DERE/README.md

-# DERE: Decomposition-and-Resembling for Global Carbon Flux Prediction
+# 🌍 DERE: Decomposition-and-Resembling for Global Carbon Flux Prediction

-This repository provides the implementation of **DERE**, a knowledge-guided learning framework for global carbon flux prediction.
-The method integrates simulation data, remote-sensing-derived variables, and in-situ flux observations to predict carbon flux variables, including **GPP**, **RECO**, and **NEE**.

-This code accompanies the paper:
+Code for the accepted paper at the KDD AI4Science Track:
 > **Knowledge-Guided Learning for Global Carbon Flux Prediction: Integrating High-Level Remote Sensing with Bottom-Up Physical Modeling**

+DERE is a knowledge-guided learning framework for global carbon flux prediction.
+It integrates process-based model simulations, high-level remote sensing observations, and in-situ flux measurements to predict carbon flux variables, including **GPP**, **RECO**, and **NEE**.

-## Overview
+## 🧩 Overview

+Process-based ecosystem models provide important physical knowledge for carbon flux prediction, but they often have limited flexibility to directly incorporate increasingly available observations.
+In particular, high-level remote sensing observations, such as aggregated plant functional type information, cannot be directly matched with bottom-up sub-processes in ecosystem models.

-DERE is designed to improve carbon flux prediction by combining high-level observational data with bottom-up physical modeling.
-The framework decomposes carbon flux prediction into physically meaningful components and then resembles them to produce final flux estimates.
-It also uses probabilistic label expansion and uncertainty-aware finetuning to better leverage sparse in-situ carbon flux observations.
+DERE addresses this challenge through a **decomposition-and-resembling** design.
+It first decomposes simulation outputs into physically meaningful intermediate components, and then resembles them with high-level remote sensing labels and sparse in-situ observations.
+The framework further uses probabilistic label expansion and uncertainty-aware finetuning to improve the use of sparse carbon flux measurements.

-The repository includes the full DERE pipeline and several comparison models used in the paper.
+## 🚀 Features

+* Knowledge-guided decomposition-and-resembling framework
+* Integration of process-based simulations, remote sensing labels, and in-situ observations
+* High-level remote sensing supervision for bottom-up sub-processes
+* Probabilistic label expansion for sparse in-situ flux measurements
+* Uncertainty-aware finetuning with imputed observations
+* Baseline and KGML implementations for Transformer and Informer
+* Additional comparison models including FEDformer, iTransformer, TimeXer, and SimpleTM

-## Code Organization
+## 📁 Code Organization

 ```text
 DERE/